Ginny & Georgia season 2: Release

-The season  premiered globally on Netflix on January 5, 2023, with all ten episodes dropping simultaneously.
+The season  premiered on Netflix on January 5, 2023, with all ten episodes dropping simultaneously.

 Reception

 Audience viewership

-Ginny & Georgia Season 2 was a major success for Netflix, debuting on January 5, 2023, and quickly rising to the top of the platform’s global rankings.
-The season debuted atop Netflix’s English TV List, earning 180.47 million viewing hours in its first week and staying #1 for multiple weeks about.
-It ultimately logged over 504.8 million hours viewed within 28 days, placing it among the top 20 most‑watched Netflix shows in its first month.
+The season reached high viewership.
+During its first three weeks, the series reportedly accumulated over 430 million hours viewed, with 47 million households watching.
+The season remained at the top of Netflix’s English-language TV chart for four consecutive weeks and continued to attract substantial audiences in multiple regions.

+The season received 38.1 million more viewing hours by the week of January 30–February 5, 2023, making a total of over 504 million hours.
+And ranked second on the weekly Top 10 chart and entered Netflix’s all-time list of most popular English-language TV shows at No. 10.
+Its first season also maintained a presence in the top ten, contributing an additional 22.5 million hours during the same period.

 Nielsen ratings

 Nielsen ratings reported that Ginny & Georgia was the most-watched streaming title in the U.S. during the week of its premiere, recording over 2.5 billion minutes of viewing time.
 It topped the streaming charts for several weeks, outperforming other popular series on both Netflix and competing platforms.